roskomsvoboda/.github/profile/README.md

 ### Contributing

-We contribute to the tools we rely on to bypass censorship, while also maintaining our own open source projects like:
+We contribute to the tools we rely on, while also maintaining our own open source projects like:

 - [CensorTracker](https://github.com/roskomsvoboda/censortracker) - is a censorship circumvention extension for Google Chrome and Mozilla Firefox.